What epidemiologic clues should heighten suspicion of a bioterrorism attack?

 - Infection control/hospital epidemiology, to ensure that patients are placed on the proper precautions to prevent nosocomial transmission of infection.
 These vary with the suspected agent.
 For some, such as anthrax and botulism, there is no risk of person-to-person transmission.
 For others, such as plague pneumonia and smallpox, the risk is substantial.

 - Public health authorities, to report possible cases (usually done by infection control/hospital epidemiology), and to engage their clinical expertise and laboratory resources.

 - The clinical microbiology laboratory, to ensure that appropriate specimens are properly collected and transported, and to ensure that the dangers to laboratory workers are minimized.
-Bioterrorism agents such as Francisella tularensis, Brucella species, and viruses (including smallpox, SARS, and viral hemorrhagic fevers) are each associated with a major risk of ...
+Bioterrorism agents such as Francisella tularensis, Brucella species, and viruses (including smallpox, SARS, and viral hemorrhagic fevers) are each associated with a major risk ...